AR 2016-17 Operational Performance

 Project Management Office

-2015-16 saw a significant increase in internal and customer project activity, much of which was executed in the latter half of the financial year.
-The original forecast was $32 million in project funding with a labour component of $15.5 million across both internal and customer portfolios.
-Due to increased demand, over the year, CenITex delivered total internal and customer project activity well ahead of forecast, to a value of about $41 million, with a labour component of about $17.5 million.
+CenITex experienced another significant increase in internal and customer project activity.
+The original forecast was $36.5 million in project funding across both internal and customer portfolios.
+Due to increased demand, CenITex delivered internal and customer projects well ahead of the forecast value for a total of almost $43 million.

 The CenITex IT Service Centre supports customers with standard and premium service levels.
 Common to all customer service level agreements (SLAs) is the ability to answer and resolve customer service requests and reported faults quickly.

-Chart 2 shows CenITex’s performance in fixing service requests and faults within two hours.
-From July 2015 to June 2016, the Service Centre has consistently exceeded its SLA.
+From July 2016 to June 2017, the Service Centre has consistently exceeded its SLA.

 6.2 Customer Engagement

-The Customer Engagement team builds and manages relationships with customers by acting as the interface between our organisations.
-The area's primary responsibility is the fast and effective turnaround of service options and pricing proposals, translating business strategies and needs into solutions.
+The Customer Engagement team builds and manages relationships with customers by acting as the interface between the organisations.
+The team manages the entire customer lifecycle, from on-boarding new customers and managing customer accounts, to the development and market readiness of new products and services.

-- Customer satisfaction survey - managed the roll out of the survey, the briefing of customers on the findings and the development of action plans for individual customers to address opportunities and issues identified in the findings.
+- Customer satisfaction survey – participation of all customers, the briefing of customers on the findings and the development of action plans for individual customers to address opportunities and issues identified in the findings.